Connect with others who understand.

 Medically reviewed by Todd Gersten, M.D.

-Lung cancer can be both an overwhelming and expensive diagnosis, and it’s more difficult to cover the cost of treatment if you don’t have health insurance.
-While attaining health insurance can be a confusing process, it is important to consider your insurance options when faced with a diagnosis like lung cancer to avoid a large hit to your finances.
+Lung cancer can be an overwhelming and expensive diagnosis, and covering the cost of treatment is more difficult if you don’t have health insurance.
+While attaining health insurance can be a confusing process, it is important to consider your insurance options when facing a lung cancer diagnosis to avoid a large hit to your finances.

-Medical care for lung cancer includes services like doctors’ visits, follow-up appointments, imaging scans, medications, and outpatient hospital stays, as well as radiation, chemotherapy, and immunotherapy treatments.
+Medical care for lung cancer includes services like doctors’ visits, follow-up appointments, imaging scans, medications, and outpatient hospital stays, as well as radiation, chemotherapy, immunotherapy, and other treatment options.
 The cost of these services can quickly add up to tens or hundreds of thousands of dollars.
-If you do not qualify for any type of health insurance, there are resources that can help cover both medical and nonmedical costs for lung cancer treatment.
+If you don’t qualify for any type of health insurance, there are resources that can help cover both medical and nonmedical costs for lung cancer treatment.

 Health Insurance Programs

-In researching your options for financial assistance for lung cancer care, you may first want to consider health insurance.
+In researching financial assistance options, you may first want to consider health insurance.
 Several public and private health insurance programs can help to reduce your out-of-pocket costs.
-Without health insurance, treatment costs may be extremely high.
+With health insurance, common out-of-pocket costs for cancer treatment include copayments, coinsurance, and expenses incurred before you meet your deductible.
+Without health insurance coverage, treatment costs may be extremely high.

 Public Programs